tarynsauer/elixir_ttt/README.md

 `mix deps`

 ## Troubleshooting
-If you have previously installed versions of Elixir and/or Erlang, you may need to reinstall them.
-If you experience version issues, try uninstalling and reinstalling them:
+If you have previously installed versions of Elixir and/or Erlang, you experience version issues.
+In such cases, try uninstalling and reinstalling them:
 `brew unlink elixir`
 `brew unlink erlang`
 `brew install --devel erlang`